Celebrate Autism Acceptance Month with Action Behavior Centers

 When is Autism Acceptance Month?

-How Action Behavior Centers is celebrating Autism Acceptance Month
+How Action Behavior Centers celebrates Autism Acceptance Month

 autism acceptance infinity symbol

-Families play a huge role in spreading autism acceptance.
-Here are a few ways to celebrate with your child:
+Families play an important role in spreading autism acceptance in their communities.
+Here are a few ways families can participate in Autism Acceptance Month.

 Autism acceptance resources